 Pothole Filling and Patching and Crack Sealing

-Pothole repair is an ongoing operation of the Street Maintenance Division of the Public Works Department.
-Repairs include the patching of potholes, depressions, bumps, and specific distresses on city streets.
+Pothole repairs include the patching of cracked pavement, depressions, bumps, and specific distresses on city streets.
 In some instances, other agencies such as the water district and utility companies are responsible for repairing potholes and other street defects resulting from their work in the streets.
 Quality construction and utility cut restorations, along with periodic surface treatments, significantly reduce the frequency of pothole repairs.

 To report a pothole, submit an online service request or call Public Works at (949) 497-0711.
 Before making your report, please determine the street address and the nearest cross-street where the pothole is located.